ieeecsufabc/app_ufabc_para_todos/README.md

 ## How to run the development app in your mobile phone

 ### 1- Install app dependencies
-After install all the react-native dependencies you have to install the app dependencies.
+After installing all the react-native dependencies you have to install the app dependencies.
 Enter in the root folder and run:
 ```
 npm install
 ```